drh57/cu-boulder-aed-inventory-system/README.md

 **PDF generation failing?**
 - Ensure you have clusters generated first
 - Check browser console for specific error messages
+- Wait for maps to fully load before generating PDF
+- If maps appear cut off, try refreshing the page and regenerating

+**Maps cut off in PDF?**
+- Fixed in latest version with proper scaling and margin handling
+- Maps now automatically fit to page width with consistent formatting
+- Report uses US Letter format (8.5" x 11") with 0.75" margins

 ### Browser Compatibility
 - **Chrome/Edge**: Full functionality